RafidMuhymin/astro-spa/README.md

 But to enjoy the advantages of an SPA, I have written a tiny script for my personal project that can turn an Astro website into an SPA.
 It's not only just an SPA component/library but it comes with many other features also.

-The complete list of features:
+## Mechanism

 1. It prefetches the internal links using Intersection Observer for blazing-fast navigation
 2. It upgrades from prefetch to fetch on mouseover and touchstart if the resource hasn't been prefetched already
 3. It caches the prefetched resources using the Cache API
 4. It intercepts when you click on an internal link and then it tries to serve the request from cache, if a cache isn't found, it fetches the requested page and replace the current documentElement with the new documentElement
-5. It shows a progress bar similar to nprogress
+5. If `containerSelector` is available then only that part of the page will get replaced
-6. The progress bar delays new page load by 100ms to show a 100% completion transition
+6. It shows a progress bar if you have selected one
 7. Then it executes the scripts of the navigated page
-8. It shows a fade-in animation when the new page loads
+8. It shows a fade-in animation when the new page loads if not disabled
 9. It also works with popstate events (back/forward navigation)
 10. It clears the entire cache on page load/reloads to ensure there's no stale content
 11. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages
 12. It dispatches three functions, prefetch, navigate and observe, that can be called for prefetching, navigating and observing an anchor element programmatically
 13. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
-14. It provides a helper function, scan()!
-It can be used for detecting new links and observe them
+14. It provides a helper function, scan(), which can be used for detecting new links and observe them

 ## Installing the plugin